lenfra/MiunThesisTemplate/README.md

 # MiunThesisTemplate
-LaTeX template for thesis-projects at Mid Sweden University
+LaTeX template used at the IST department at Mid Sweden University for thesis-projects.